 - Statistics courses taught by the Department of Statistics and are generally not open to first-semester students.
 If you have questions about Statistics, please reach out to them.

 - For additional reasons to take a math course, check out our webpage!

 Below you will find information on:

 - Mathematics course requirements by major

-All first-year mathematics courses satisfy the “Quantitative Reasoning” distribution requirement.
+All 100-level mathematics courses satisfy the “Quantitative Reasoning” distribution requirement.
 However, so do some courses in Philosophy, Computer Science, Statistics, and elsewhere.
 These courses are indicated by a “Q” in the course catalogue and can be searched for specifically using Curriculum Search on the Registrar’s webpage.
 Choose “Quantitative Reasoning” under “Area”.

 - MA 119 & MA 120: Calculus with Pre-calculus I and II.
 This pair of courses together cover the same material as MA 125, but incorporates pre-calculus material.
 Together they satisfy the Quantitative Reasoning (Q) requirement and all other requirements satisfied by MA 125.
 MA 119 by itself does not satisfy any requirement at the College, including the Q requirement.
 MA 119 is offered in the fall and MA 120 is offered in January.
-Admission is by application and is very limited.
+Admission is very limited.